mfoo/Math-Library-Test/README.md

 * [Complete Math Library for use in OpenGL ES 2.0 Game?](http://gamedev.stackexchange.com/questions/8234/complete-math-library-for-use-in-opengl-es-2-0-game)

-This project will be able to be built and run with CMake when it is finished.
-I intend to test each library on Linux, Mac OS X, Windows and Android.
+I intend to test each library on Linux, Mac OS X, Windows and Android using CMake.

 Libraries Overview
 ==================

 This section contains my notes to help understand the design choices and advantages and disadvantages of each library.

 Configurable Math Library (CML)
 -------------------------------